Levis0045/MetaLex/README.rst

 Requirements
 ============

-MetaLex is developped in **Python 2.7** environment, the following packages are required :
+MetaLex is developed in **Python 2.7** environment, the following packages are required :

 - We can install all package dependencies manually